Graham-Beer/Graham-Beer.github.io/_posts/2016-12-11-Find-alias-or-cmdlet_C4.md

 Select-String
 ```

-This script can be downloaded from my github page.
+This script can be downloaded from my github page,

 [https://github.com/Graham-Beer/Find-Alias-or-Cmdlet](https://github.com/Graham-Beer/Find-Alias-or-Cmdlet)